dydx404/EIE-Risc-V-CPU/statements/YiDongtmp.md

 - Instrumenting each stage (IF, ID, EX, MEM, WB) with structured debug printouts that log key signals every cycle: PC, instruction fields, ALU inputs/outputs, branch decisions, memory accesses, and writeback values.
 - Logging hazard-control signals (stalls, flushes, forwarding selections) to understand pipeline behaviour without always opening waveforms.

 This textual execution trace acts like a human-readable “waveform with commentary”.
 It made it far easier to see where things went wrong (e.g. a branch taken but not flushed, or a load-use hazard without stall) and iterate quickly, especially when debugging late-stage integration issues.
-Once the trace aligned with expected architectural behaviour for all reference programs, we had strong evidence that the pipeline was functionally correct.
+Once the trace aligned with expected architectural behaviour for all reference programs, we had strong evidence that the pipeline was functionally correct. :contentReference[oaicite:4]{index=4}

 ---

-## 4. Cache System
+## 4. Cache System {#4-cache-system}

-### Development
+### Development {#development-cache}

 After the pipelined CPU was stable with a simple byte-addressable DataMemory, I extended the design into a **two-level memory hierarchy** by inserting a data cache between the pipeline and a backing MainMemory.
 The objective was not to build an extremely aggressive cache, but to introduce *realistic* memory latency while preserving the architectural contract previously provided by DataMemory (byte-level loads/stores, little-endian behaviour, and correct RV32I semantics).